Claude Puel: Leicester City appoint ex-Southampton manager

 Leicester City vice-chairman Aiyawatt Srivaddhanaprabha said Puel was "a perfect fit".

-"Upon meeting Claude, his attention to detail, knowledge of our squad, understanding of our potential and his vision to help us realise it were extremely impressive.
+"Upon meeting Claude, his attention to detail, knowledge of our squad, understanding of our potential and his vision to help us realise it were extremely impressive," he added.

 "He quickly emerged as the outstanding candidate and I am delighted we will have the opportunity to reinforce our long-term vision, aided significantly by his expertise."